 We conclude this section with the following results about these sequences.

-\begin{lem} We continue with the notations which were used in the statement of Theorem \ref{7}.
-Then, $p$ is the unique prime divisor of $n$ such that $p$ is coprime to exactly two terms of $S$ and any other prime divisor $q$ of $n$ is coprime to at least three terms of $S$. \end{lem}
+\begin{proposition} Using the notation of Theorem \ref{7}, we have that p is the unique prime divisor of $n$ such that $p$ is coprime to exactly two terms of $S$, and any other prime divisor $q$ of $n$ is coprime to at least three terms of $S$. \end{proposition}

-\begin{proof} By Theorem \ref{7}, we know that $p$ is coprime to exactly two terms of $S$.
+\begin{proof} By Theorem \ref{7} we know that $p$ is coprime to exactly two terms of $S$.
 Let $q$ be a prime divisor of $n$ other than $p$.
-By Corollary \ref{g}, $q$ has to be coprime to at least two terms of $S$.
+By Corollary \ref{g} we see that $q$ has to be coprime to at least two terms of $S$.
 We claim that $q$ cannot be coprime to exactly two terms of $S$.
 Suppose our claim is false.
-Then, $q$ is coprime to exactly two terms of $S$.
-Now, by a similar argument as in the second paragraph of the proof of Theorem \ref{7}, we see that those two terms have to be $x^*$ and $x^{**}$.
-So, $q$ divides all the terms of $S_1$.
+As a result, by a similar argument as in the second paragraph of the proof of Theorem \ref{7} we see that those two terms have to be $x^*$ and $x^{**}$.
+So $q$ divides all the terms of $S_1$.
 As $q\neq p$, this implies that $q$ divides all the terms of $S_1'$.
-However, as $q$ is a divisor of $n'$ and as $S_1'$ is an $A'$-extremal sequence, so by Corollary \ref{g}, $q$ has to be coprime to at least two terms of $S_1'$.
-Thus, we get a contradiction.
+However, as $q$ is a divisor of $n'$ and as $S_1'$ is an $A'$-extremal sequence, by Corollary \ref{g} we see that $q$ has to be coprime to at least two terms of $S_1'$.
+Thus we get a contradiction.
 Hence, our claim must be true. \end{proof}